From the East Coast Atlantic to the Florida Panhandle, we picked 10 quiet Florida beach towns that you need to check out.

 Here’s the thing about Florida: You visit time and again, and you’re quite sure you know the state and its glorious sandy stretches pretty well.
 But there’s always a surprise waiting for those who stray from the classic Panama City–Orlando–Miami–Key West stops.
 From Atlantic coast enclaves that locals try to keep to themselves to subtropical islands dotting the Gulf of Mexico, from the Tampa Gulf and the Florida Panhandle, most of our picks for under-the-radar Florida beach towns won’t ring a bell, but consider that a good thing.
-Get away from the vacationing masses for a taste of old Florida in these spots where the simple things—sun, surf, and a no-worries attitude—still reign. —Terry Ward
+Get away from the vacationing masses for a taste of old Florida in these spots where the simple things—sun, surf, and a no-worries attitude—still reign on these quiet beaches.

 There’s just one high-rise building—the classy One Ocean Resort & Spa along this primarily residential beach just east of Jacksonville.
 In-the-know surfers and vacationers converge for an east coast beach vibe that feels more like the Outer Banks than Florida.
 Bathing suit–clad bikers pedal colorful beach cruisers along the sand at low tide and past the cluster of shops and restaurants along Ocean Boulevard, where Atlantic and Neptune beaches converge.
 Grab your morning coffee with surfers at Southern Grounds in Neptune Beach (the neighboring seaside burg) or opt for a sunset cocktail later in the day at the Lemon Bar, right on the beach and attached to the old-school Sea Horse Inn.
 Vacationing families and locals alike head to Whit’s Frozen Custard for a sweet interlude to a great beach day.
 There’s hardly a chain hotel or restaurant to be seen in these parts, and that’s much of what makes Atlantic Beach so special.

 Heading south from West Palm Beach, tourists tend to make a beeline for the vacation destinations of Fort Lauderdale and Miami.
 But it’s well worth exiting I-95 at Deerfield Beach for a different kind of Florida stay.
-The new luxury boutique hotel Royal Blues Hotel, with just 12 rooms in 2014, is a contemporary stunner clad in teak and marble.
+The luxury boutique hotel Royal Blues Hotel, with just 12 yacht-inspired rooms fronting the ocean, is a contemporary stunner clad in teak and marble.
 But there’s still an old-school feel to Deerfield that defies South Florida’s overt bling.
 The beach here is particularly pristine and has been named a “Blue Wave Beach” by the Clean Beach Council.
-Every Sunday, a vibrant greenmarket with locally grown produce takes over the Cove Shopping Center.
 Toss out a line from the 976-foot-long fishing pier that juts into the Atlantic, or enjoy top-notch scuba diving just offshore on the wreck of the Ancient Mariner; head out with Dixie Divers, a 1930s Coast Guard cutter that sits upright in crystal-clear waters loaded with fish.

 Located within roughly two hours of both Orlando and Miami, Vero Beach sits along Florida’s Treasure Coast, so named for the Spanish treasure fleets that sank here in the 1700s.
-After a big storm, you’ll see folks with metal directors in hand strolling along the beach, hoping to get lucky.
+After a big storm, you’ll see folks with metal detectors in hand strolling along the beach, hoping to get lucky.
 But even luckier are the vacationers who find their ways to this subdued stretch of sand over the ticky-tacky tourist towns (Cocoa Beach and Daytona Beach) to the north.
 Made largely of driftwood and listed on the National Registry of Historic Places, The Driftwood Resort has great rooms for families and a fun restaurant and bar called Waldo’s fronting the ocean.
 For excellent Cuban food and Caribbean vibes, stop by Wave Kitchen & Bar at the stylish Costa d’Este Beach Resort & Spa, owned by Gloria and Emilio Estefan.
 And the Kimpton Vero Beach Hotel & Spa is another beautiful oceanfront property population with vacationing families.
 Loggerhead turtles nest here from March through October; you can witness the action during sea turtle watch programs that take you out on local beaches for a chance at seeing nesting turtles in action.
 For the most amazing overhead looks at the area, book a sightseeing flight with Treasure Coast Seaplanes during which you’ll flow low over the coast before landing on an isolated inland lake.

 Just 10 miles south of the hectic spring break and biker scene of Daytona Beach lies one of east coast Florida’s most quaint seaside spots, Ponce Inlet.
 The Ponce de Leon Inlet Lighthouse—built in 1835, and the largest lighthouse in Florida—is the crown jewel in the town of roughly 3,000, and looks like something you’d spot along the coast of Maine.
 There’s an observation tower as well as surrounding nature trails to explore.
 Lighthouse Point Park, on the southern tip of the peninsula, has beaches with sugar-fine sand and calm waters that are often pocked with playful dolphins.
 Cool off with a rum-spiked cocktail at the Hidden Treasure Rum Bar & Grill, next to the lighthouse, and feast on flopping-fresh Florida fish at waterfront Down the Hatch Seafood Company.